Taylor v. Sturgell

 Taylor v.
 Sturgell, 553 U.S. 880 (2008), was a United States Supreme Court case involving res judicata.
 It held that a "virtually represented" non-party cannot be bound by a judgment.

 Background

 Greg Herrick was seeking to restore a vintage 1930s airplane.
 He filed an FOIA request for technical documents with the Federal Aviation Administration.
-The FAA found that the documents were trade secrets and denied his request, and the district court and the appellate court denied his appeal.
+The FAA said that the documents were trade secrets and denied his request, and the district court and the appellate court denied his appeal.
+During the appeals process, Herrick discovered a letter that supported his case, but could not introduce it as it had not been plead in the district court.

 Later, Brent Taylor, a friend of Herrick with no participation in the previous case, filed an FOIA request for the same documents through the same lawyer.
-He was denied, and in his appeal he sought to fix certain omissions and mistakes in Herrick's briefs.
+He was denied, but in his appeal sought to introduce the newly-discovered letter.
 The district and appellate courts held that Taylor was precluded from litigating the issue because he had been "virtually represented" in the prior case.
+Because Taylor and Herrick were seeking the same documents and were in fact trying to restore the same airplane, reasoned the lower courts, they were attempting to relitigate the issue.

 Opinion of the Court

 Associate Justice Ruth Bader Ginsburg wrote the opinion for a unanimous court, overturning the decision below by the D.C.
 Circuit.
+The holding means that the only form of virtual representation in federal courts is the class action.
+On remand, Taylor obtained the documents.